This article was originally published May 2020.

 The business continuity plan has always been essential.
-Recently, many businesses found first hand the impact strategic disaster recovery programming and business continuity planning can have during a crisis.
+Last year, many businesses found first hand the impact strategic disaster recovery programming and business continuity planning can have during a crisis.

 One question that has recently come to light is what level of transparency a business continuity plan should offer.
+As companies begin to develop hybrid work solutions and IT evolve, businesses should begin to adapt their plans.
 This brings up several other questions:

 - Who is responsible for creating and implementing a business continuity plan?